 the Ribble' with Hugh Berry Scott's name and address

 Donor Alderman J H Dawson

 See also The Herdsman by Hugh Berry Scott

-Hugh Berry Scott was born in Preston in 1854 where he became a protégé of the Preston art collector, Richard Newsham.
+Hugh Berry Scott was born in Preston on 8 October 1853, where he became a protégé of the Preston art collector, Richard Newsham.
 Scott first moved to Warton around 1880 then in the 1890s, after the death of his wife, he moved with his family of a son and three daughters to a house in Park View Road, Lytham, where he continued to support his family by his art.